Explore Air Tracker tool

 Air Tracker is changing that.
 EDF and our partners have created a new online tool — run on real-time, trusted scientific models — combining air pollution and weather forecasting data to help users learn more about the air they’re breathing and allow them to see where it’s coming from.

 Air Tracker users can drop a pin on the map and learn the likeliest source area of the air they’re breathing.
-The tool is currently available for Houston, Salt Lake City and Pittsburgh.
+The tool is currently available for Houston, Salt Lake City, Pittsburgh, Birmingham, AL and Vallejo, CA.

 Air Tracker shows how emissions are most likely coming from an area to the south and west of the pin dropped on the map.